 The Beastmaster: If you've got several pets with on-summon attacks, some mercenary scrolls, and a control bar, this is a perfectly valid way to fight.

 Some enemies do this, too; Glas Ghaibleann summons Crag Cows, Arch Liches summon Bomb Steeds, and Deian (the farm boy) summons the world's most badass flock of sheep ever when you face him in the Martial Arts tournament.

 Averted on the fields; monsters usually stay off the main dirt path in any given junction area and generally don't try to chase players around unless you walk right up to them and stand there, and they tend to give up the chase quickly enough (though nearly every monster can outrun humans, so you'll usually get hit once or twice before you can get away).
 Dungeons tend to use this one in several variations of straight and/or subverted.
-Giant and Elf Guards however, are absolutely straight examples: if you happen to be of the opposite race, or a human supporting the opposite race, and try to enter either of their capital city, they will crush you like a bug on a windshield.
+Giant and Elf Guards however, used to be absolute straight examples: if you happened to be of the opposite race, or a human supporting the opposite race, and tried to enter either of their capital city, they would crush you like a bug on a windshield.

 Played straight while doing the trading mini game where random encounter bandits will try to block your path forcing you into a fight.
 You can try to avoid them however, your ability to do so might be limited by the map your currently in.